s-fifteen-instruments/QKDServer/docs/source/Programs.rst

 Programs
 ==========

 This page lists and briefly describes the Python programs in QKDServer.
-A more in-depth description can be found on the Qcrypto documentation page (link).
+A more in-depth description can be found on the Qcrypto documentation `page <qcrypto.readthedocs.io>`_.

 chopper: Partitioner and timing data compressor, low count side